frederic-perez/AmE-dictionary/data/dictionary.md

 __scathe__ _v_ (scathing) __1__ To attack with severe criticism. __2__ To injure, as by scorching.
 __scatheless__ _adj_ _A remarkably scatheless record._
 __scathing__ _adj_ :nine::m: Bitterly severe. _His scathing indictment of Congress._ :es: mordaz; feroz
-__scatterbrained__ _adj_ :three: /ˈskætəˌbreɪnd/ Exhibiting or characterized by lack of serious thought or concentration; disorganized; silly.
+__scatterbrained__ _adj_ :four: /ˈskætəˌbreɪnd/ Exhibiting or characterized by lack of serious thought or concentration; disorganized; silly.
 __scattergood__ _n_ :four: /SKAT-uhr-good/ One who spends wastefully.
 Someone who spends money prodigally. _Syn_ spendthrift _I prefer to think of myself not as a scattergood but as a collector of rare designer shoes and handbags._
 __scattershot__ _adj_ :two::hammer:
 __scavenger hunt__ _n_